Take Ownership of Your Defense – What Happens When You Don’t

 The short version is that the probation officer’s responsibility is to Interview you., Investigate, and then draft the Presentence Report (PSR).

-Part I) So how do you take Ownership?
+Part I) So, how do you take Ownership?

-Reaches out to learn who your probation officer is, and then contact them.
+First.
+Your attorney reaches out to learn who your probation officer is, and then contact them.